JAForbes/blog/posts/reduce.md

 I hope this helped explain why Reduce is so powerful and why it is worth getting comfortable with.

-Reduce gives you all the control necessary to implement any iteration algorithm, and allows you to skip a lot of ceremonial variable declarations.
+`reduce` gives you all the control necessary to implement any iteration algorithm, and allows you to skip a lot of ceremonial variable declarations.

 It allows you to build complex systems via simply plugging together lego brick functions like `divisiblyByThree`.
 It also lets you write your programs as pipes of transforming data.
 They are easier to edit, understand and make programming better for everyone!